Ur-Ninurta: Biography

 No Mesopotamian monarch milked the pastoral metaphor more thoroughly than Ur-Ninurta, 'the shepherd who offers everything for Nippur,” a likely sign of problems establishing legitimacy:

 Under his rule may the people rest in grassy pastures with him as their herdsman[.]
 May Ur-Ninurta make the numerous people follow the just path ...
 As for sheep, may he search for food (for them) to eat, may he let them have water to drink! … (Ur-Ninurta) the faithful shepherd who is attentive to you.
 May you be available to make the black-headed, numerous as sheep, follow your path…”

 — Ur-Ninurta royal praise poetry, D 33f, A 20, 26, C 20–23.

 There is a year name “year following the year that king Ur-Ninurta made emerge large a.gàrs from the water.”
 Marten Stol suggests that it indicates he succeeded in converting swamp or similar into cultivatable land.

 A curious legal case came to his attention which he ordered be heard by the Assembly of Nippur.
 Lu-Inanna, a nišakku priest was murdered by Nanna-sig, Ku-Enlilla (a barber) and Enlil-ennam (an orchard-keeper) who then confessed to his estranged wife, Nin-dada, who remained suspiciously silent on the matter.
 Nine persons, with occupations ranging from bird-catcher to potter, presented the prosecution's case.
 Two others sprang to the defense of the widow, as she had not actually participated in the murder, but the assembly concluded she must have been “involved” with one of the murderers and consequently in cahoots with them.
 All four were condemned to execution in front of the victim's chair.

 The Instructions of Ur-Ninurta and Counsels of Wisdom is a Sumerian courtly composition which extols the virtues of the king, the reestablisher of order, justice and cultic practices after the flood in emulation of the older role models Gilgamesh and Ziusudra.
 The Sumerian King List gives his reign for 28 years.
-He was succeeded by his son, Būr-Sīn.
+He was succeeded by his son, Bur-Suen.